colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 ## Standalone dialect prototype

-The prototype shows that MLIR is capable of supporting graphical calculus with a straightforward graph-rewrite implementation.
-Being a standalone dialect with no dependencies on other dialects, native types or advanced features, it is a very general formal programming model for MLIR.
+The prototype shows that MLIR is capable of supporting graphical calculus with a straightforward graph-rewrite approach.
+The implementation is a standalone dialect with no dependencies on other dialects, native types or advanced features, it is a very general formal programming model for MLIR.

 ---